lbuk/portfolio-website/about.md

 permalink: /about/
 ---

 I work at the intersection of design, data science and cities.
 I'm a PhD Architectural Space and Computation student at The Bartlett, UCL.
 My research explores techniques for mapping airspace development in London.
-I've created a number of novel mapping tools such as the <a href="https://www.liamthomasbolton.com/portfolio/FresnelMap/">Fresnel Map</a>.
+In the past, I've created a number of novel tools such as the <a href="https://www.liamthomasbolton.com/portfolio/FresnelMap/">Fresnel Map</a>.

 Specialising in GIS and data visualisation, I've worked with research labs, local authorities, government departments, non-profits, Innovation Labs and news agencies.
 I recently completed an MSc Smart Cities and Urban Analytics at the <a href="https://www.ucl.ac.uk/bartlett/casa/">Centre for Advanced Spatial Analysis (CASA)</a>, UCL.
 I subsequently worked as a Consultant for <a href="https://www.ucl.ac.uk/bartlett/architecture/">The Bartlett School of Architecture</a>.
 I'm currently a Fellow at <a href="http://www.createstreets.com/">Create Streets</a>.